Two weeks ago, my husband and I embarked on 4-day, 1,600 miles road trip from Maryland to Texas.

 If you have a group or church event and would like to invite me to speak, click here for my speaking details.

 Your turn!
 Have you been on a road trip before?
 What was the highlight of your trip?
+Any fun marriage lessons from the trip?
 Lets chat in Comments!